Genre: Christian Christmas Historical Mystery, Fairytale retelling

 About the Author

-I received a copy of this book from the author and publisher through Celebrate Lit.
-(I also bought my own copy.)
-All opinions are my own, and no positive review was required.
+I received a copy of the book from the author and publisher via Celebrate Lit.
+No positive review was required, and all opinions are my own.

 Rating: 5 out of 5.